What is the difference between a Department of Music and a School of Music?

 The Department offers ensemble courses (the Music 140 series) that are available to all students on the campus, both majors and non-majors alike.
 Music majors can perform individually or as part of larger ensembles for course credit.
 All majors must complete three semesters of performance, but are encouraged to do more.
 For-credit ensembles are African Music Ensemble, Contemporary Improvisation Ensemble, Gospel Choir, Javanese Gamelan, University Baroque Ensemble, University Chorus, University Symphony, and University Wind Ensemble.
-Other major courses that involve performance are Jazz Theory and Performance (116AM/BM), Conducting (161A/B), Improvisation (164), Baroque Music Performance (171D), composer or genre studies that include performance of the music (180 series), and world music courses that include 11 weeks of performance lab (131-9).
+Other major courses that involve performance are Jazz Theory and Performance (116), Conducting (161A/B), Improvisation (164), Topics in Research and Performance (170A), and Ethnomusicology courses that include performance labs (130-9).

 Do I have to audition?

 Music 168 and many performance ensembles require auditions for admittance, but an audition is not required in order to major in music.
 Instead, a placement test is mandatory to place you in the appropriate lower division harmony and musicianship courses.
 Look for audition details and sign-ups on the bulletin board outside 104 Morrison.